cavemangraham/seangraham.io/content/posts/one-bag-travel-list.md

 ![](/uploads/IMG_3869.JPG)

 **Mid 2012 Mac Book Pro** - Got this off of craigslist when I was in college and had decided to get serious about programming.
+Still more than handles my workload despite having a broken HDMI port.

 **Iphone 6** - Not shown since it was taking the picture